RomanDono89/Platdig-educativa/README.md

 ## To do:

-- add support for "archivos", "inicio", "calificaciones" y "noticias"
+- add support for "archivos", "calificaciones" y "noticias"
 - remove python from the script
-- make code look better
+- Refactor code